open-telemetry/opentelemetry-java-instrumentation/instrumentation/kafka/kafka-clients/kafka-clients-2.6/library/README.md

-# Library instrumentation for Kafka Clients versions 2.6+
+# Library instrumentation for Kafka Clients version 2.6 and higher

 ## Quickstart